Welcome to today's edition of the Rush 24-7 podcast.

 But anyway.

-What upset you most about this?
+What upsets you most about this?

-What upsets me most about this is they're going to do away with the tax deductibility of uh my property taxes, number one.
+What upsets me most about this is they're going to do away with the tax deductibility of my property taxes, number one.

 And I live on Long Island.

-I mean, we're we're we're taxed to the hilt.
+I mean, we're taxed to the hills.

 I am a Republican.

-Okay, then you leave New York where your vote doesn't count, you go to Florida where it will count.
+Okay, then you leave New York where your vote doesn't count.

-It's a it's a it's a it's a it's a bush rope of dope.
+It's a bush rope of dope.

-Now I was suspicious because it was the local news.
+Now, I was suspicious because it was the local news.

-Well, let me no no let me be serious with this.
+Well, let me be serious with this.

 Could you tell me what tax bracket you're in?

-Uh I'm over twenty-eight percent.
+I'm over 28%.

-You're over twenty-eight percent.
+You're over 28%.

-So, okay, so you're either you're at thirty-three or thirty-six, one of the two.
+Well, okay, so you're either at 33 or 36, one of the two.

-And one of the big deductions would be property tax, state and local tax might also be uh go by the wayside, and uh some of the mortgage interest deduction.
+State and local tax might also be a go-by-the-wayside and some of the mortgage interest deduction.

-Uh you know what?
+You know what?

 I'm very used to them just taking stuff away.

-This this happened in 1986.
+This happened in 1986.

-This and that's that's what sent the SNLs over the edge.
+And that's what sent the SNLs over the edge.

-And people were saying, How can you do this?
+And people were saying, how can you do this?

-I mean, we've ordered our lives according to the tax code, and then bam, one day it's just over.
+I mean, we've ordered our lives according to the tax code, and then, bam, one day it's just over.

-Well, you've been demanding tax simplification, and this is the conundrum or the dilemma is everybody's demanding tax simplification, and so okay, here we're trying to do it again, responding to it again, and come up with okay 15% rate for 75, 80 percent of the people uh and just here pay 15 percent and then then no deductions.
+And so, okay, here we're trying to do it again, responding to it again, and come up with a 15% rate for 75, 80% of the people, and just pay 15%, and then no deductions.

-And I'm gonna tell you something, folks.
+And I'm going to tell you something, folks.

 They have gotten rid of some of these deductions.

-It when you start factoring in deductions is when you complicate the tax code, and the whole point has been to simplify it.
+When you start factoring in deductions, there's when you complicate the tax code.

-I remember, I will never forget, we had a call on this program from some poor woman in Chicago, must have I kept her on the phone for 45 minutes, trying to explain to her that going out and spending a lot of money on her credit cards just to be able to deduct the interest was costing her money.
+Kept her on the phone for 45 minutes trying to explain to her that going out and spending a lot of money on her credit cards just to be able to deduct the interest was costing her money, costing her more money than if she didn't spend money on the credit cards.

 But she was one of these people that thought she wanted to be like the big guys.